 Wright's father was one of the first African American graduates of Harvard Medical School, and he set a high standard for his daughters.
-Wright studied art at Smith College but was persuaded by her father to then study medicine at New York Medical School.
-After spending time as a residential doctor at Bellevue and Harlem Hospital she decided to dedicate herself to medical research.
+Wright studied art at Smith College but was persuaded by her father to study medicine at New York Medical School then.
+After spending time as a residential doctor at Bellevue and Harlem Hospital, she dedicated herself to medical research.

 Wright would spend her career building on the foundational work of her father in cancer research.
 During the late 1940s, she and her father began to test chemotherapeutic formulations for treating leukemia and cancer of the lymphatic system.
-She is credited with developing a technique that tests the effects of drugs on cancer cells, using human tissue as opposed to lab mice.
+She is credited with developing a technique that tests the effects of drugs on cancer cells using human tissue instead of lab mice.

-Wright retired in 1987, after which she was appointed Emeritus Professor at New York Medical College until her death in 2013.
+Wright retired in 1987, after which she was appointed Emeritus Professor at New York Medical College until she died in 2013.

 14. Dorothy Vaughan was an important "human computer" for NASA

 Scientific discipline: Mathematician and computer scientist